sAjibuu/Upload_Bypass/README.md

      python upload_bypass.py -r test -s 'File uploaded successfully' -E php -D /uploads --burp --anti_malware

 # Issues
 #### If you encounter an issue, please use the debug mode with a flag of 2 and share it with me.
-If the file you are working with is a sensitive, use flag of 1.
+If the file you are working with is sensitive, use flag of 1.

 # Contribution
 #### If you would like to contirute to my code, please specify exactly what you added to the code and why, and make sure you performed multiple tests.